juanpb96/FEM_space-tourism-website/.github/ISSUE_TEMPLATE/project-custom-template.md

 ---
 name: Project custom template
-about: Suggest ideas or report for this project
+about: Suggest ideas or reports for this project
 title: ''
 labels: ''
 assignees: juanpb96